bmedicke/webappsec/readme.md

 The variable endpoint is secured by limiting the datatype of `id` to an integer.

+Same goes for the chat bar itself that is greyed out (client side) and protected by server side checks.

 ## analysis

+Lines of code:

 ```sh
 root::kali:flask_api:# cloc *.py **/*.html